IsaHu-dev/Calorie-Mind/README.md

 - View Daily Goal Analysis:
     - Select option 3 to review your daily goal analysis.
-    - A percentage calculation will be displayed in the console, showing how much of your daily goals
-      have been met based on your food entries.
+    - The console will display a percentage calculation showing how much of your daily goals have been met based on your food entries.

 - Calculate Weekly Totals:
     - Calorie Mind will calculate and display the total values for Calories, Protein, and Fat over the last seven days, helping you track your progress and adjust your diet if needed.